the-aerospace-corporation/mtip-sparx-plugin/README.md

 ### Installation

-* Download the MTIPInstaller.msi or MTIPInstaller.exe from repository and run following installer instructions.
+* Download the MTIPInstaller.msi or setup.exe from repository (located under "Releases" on the right panel" and run following installer instructions.

 ### Building Instructions